 If more than one object satisfies the identification criteria specified in the request, then the response MAY contain Unique Identifiers for multiple Managed Objects.
 Returned objects SHALL match all of the attributes in the request.
 If no objects match, then an empty response payload is returned.
 If no attribute is specified in the request, any object SHALL be deemed to match the Locate request.
+The response MAY include Located Items which is the count of all objects that satisfy the identification criteria.

 The server returns a list of Unique Identifiers of the found objects, which then MAY be retrieved using the Get operation.
 If the objects are archived, then the Recover and Get operations are REQUIRED to be used to obtain those objects.
 If a single Unique Identifier is returned to the client, then the server SHALL copy the Unique Identifier returned by this operation into the ID Placeholder variable.
-If the Locate operation matches more than one object, and the Maximum Items value is omitted in the request, or is set to a value larger than one, then the server SHALL empty the ID Placeholder, causing any subsequent
+If the Locate operation matches more than one object, and the Maximum Items value is omitted in the request, or is set to a value larger than one, then the server SHALL empty the ID Placeholder, causing any subsequent operations that are batched with the Locate, and which do not specify a Unique Identifier explicitly, to fail.
+This ensures that these batched operations SHALL proceed only if a single object is returned by Locate.